-That candidate has the right level of professionalism for the job three pages is okay if candidate has got a lot of study and work behind you.
+That candidate has the right level of professionalism for the job

+How Long Should Resume Be- There is no set length for a resume.
+A resume varies in length depending on your experience and education.
+If candidate hasn't worked much before, one or two pages is best, but three pages is okay if candidate has got a lot of study and work behind you.
 Make sure candidate should not add something extra to make it appear more substantial his resume.
 If resume is only one page, as long as it's well-presented it might get better results than a two-page resume full of unnecessary information.